Finding and hiring staff

 - Regional and SEQ workers – Your business may be eligible to access support to create job opportunities for regional and SEQ Queensland jobseekers through the Back to Work program.

 - Apprentices and trainees – There are a range of options available if you are considering employing an apprentice or trainee for your business.
 Find out more about employing an apprentice or trainee.
-You can also access the apprenticeship/traineeship out-of-trade register to identify any apprentices or trainees who are out of trade and might suit your business.
+You can also access Trade Apprentices – a free job matching service for unemployed Queensland apprentices.

 - Training assistance – Training new or existing staff can benefit both staff and your business and may offer you more employment options.
 Learn about training assistance for employers.